etijskens/et-micc/tutorials/tutorial-6/TUTORIAL-6.rst

     -- Docs: https://docs.pytest.org/en/latest/warnings.html
     ================================= 9 passed, 4 warnings in 11.04 seconds =================================

-Except for some ``DeprecationWarning``s which are out of our reach, all tests succeed.
+Except for some ``DeprecationWarning`` warnings which are out of our reach, all tests succeed.
 Note, however, that if we hadn't loaded the CMake module, building the :py:mod:`dotc` binary extension would fail with and error telling that CMake cannot be found.